Sebiancoder/Bridge-to-Success/README.md

 If a question is answered incorrectly, the rock that the player was trying to move to is destroyed and cannot be used by either player.

 A complete list of the questions in this game can be found in JSON format in the file entitled "questions.json", which is located in the resources folder.

+The JAR file can be found in the folder out/artifacts/Bridge_to_Success_jar.